jenninglim/recursion-schemes-in-DSL/Report/new_report.md

  * F(g.f) = F g .F f

-These additional laws respect the nature of a morphism in the category by perserving the identity and the composition of morphisms.
+These additional laws respect the nature of a morphism in the category by preserving the identity and the composition of morphisms.

 An endofunctor is an functor from a category to itself.

-In Haskell, the definition of a functor is reflected with the categorical endofunctor, defined as follows:
+In Haskell, the definition of a functor corresponds with the categorical endofunctor, defined as follows:

 ```